open-turo/github-actions-standards/docs/index.md

   visit [mkdocs.org](https://www.mkdocs.org).
 - Formatting -- all files are formatted using appropriate language specific tools during the pre-commit phase to ensure baseline style is consistent.
-- Terraform Documentation -- all Terraform code is documented using the [terraform_docs](https://terraform-docs.io/)
+- Action Documentation -- all actions are to be documented using the [action-docs](https://github.com/npalm/action-docs)
-- Standards are enforced with code whereever possible.
+- Standards are enforced with code where ever possible.
 For example, we use [pre-commit](https://pre-commit.com/) to enforce formatting and linting standards.
 - Scripts to rule them all -- we use [scripts to rule them all](https://github.com/github/scripts-to-rule-them-all) to provide consistent usage and functionality across all repositories.